2moe/tmoe/share/doc/es/readme.md

 No hay traducción al español.

-Do you want to read Chino docs?
+Do you want to read Chino doc?

 | Ok                      | Cancel                         |
 | ----------------------- | ------------------------------ |